Quick Facts: Six Lebanese Realities

 - The quality of transport infrastructure in Lebanon “is not equally distributed […], with border and rural areas suffering the most” (CIP Report, 2018), knowing that efficient transport networks foster economic growth & nurture quintessential social objectives.

 In a nutshell, learn all about the hype regarding the CEDRE Conference April 2018, the Lebanese Government’s Capital Investment Plan (CIP), and how much the Lebanese government is pledging and how.

-(In $M, excluding land expropriation)
+Capital Investment Summary (in $M, excluding land expropriation)

 “CEDRE” Investment (Cycle 1)

 |Water and Irrigation||2,151||722||2,873|